Nutrition for Birds

 Pellet based diets

-Harrison’s® and Vetafarm® bird foods are essentially premium, “health” foods for pet birds.
-They are proven complete diets that yield the best long-term health results.
+Vetafarm® bird food is essentially a premium “health” food for pet birds.
+It is a proven complete diet that yields the best long-term health results.

 The designed formula has a balanced ratio between fat content, carbohydrates, protein, vitamins, minerals and trace elements exactly what your pet bird requires to remain healthy or improve health issues.